garciart/network-automation/README.md

 >- Open a terminal emulator, such as PuTTY or minicom, and connect to the device through the host's serial port 0 (e.g., ```/dev/ttyS0```, ```/dev/ttyACM0```, etc.) at 9600 baud, 8 data bits, no parity, and 1 stop bit (9600 8N1).
 >- Enter the necessary commands to set the IP address.
 >
->However, GNS3 simulates this connection through the server gateway and the Console port number, similar to a [*reverse Telnet*](https://en.wikipedia.org/wiki/Reverse_telnet "Reverse Telnet").
+>However, GNS3 uses [*reverse Telnet*](https://en.wikipedia.org/wiki/Reverse_telnet "Reverse Telnet").
+The GNS3 server assigns all the virtual devices a port, and you can access the device through the server gateway and the Console port number.
 However, this is for Telnet only; you will not be able to open a Secure Shell (SSH) connection using this method.

 Open a new Terminal and Telnet into the device by inputting the following command: